talalshafei/University-Practice/README.md

-# Practice
+# Universitry & Practice
-This repo contains some assignments solutions and extra prcatice material.
+This repo contains some assignments solutions and extra practice material.